-1. Push 🖲 button.
+1. Push Tobulton.

-The display will show alternately the acronym of the selected set point (e.g. SP2) and its value;
+The upper display shows the acronym of the selected set point (e.g. SP2) while the lower shows its value.

-- Note: When the programmer is running, the instrument shows the set point of the group currently in use (e.g. If the instrument is performing the soak 3 the instrument shows [104] Pr.S3). - 2.
-By (a) and (b) buttons, assign to this parameter the desired value; - Do not push any button for more than 5 second or push the (P) button.
+Note: When the programmer is running, the instrument shows the set point of the group currently in use (e.g. if the instrument is performing soak 3 the instrument shows [104] Pr.S3).

+- 2. By (a) and (b) buttons, assign to this parameter the desired value; - 3.
+Do not push any button for more than 5 second or push the P button.
 In both cases the instrument stores the new value and returns to the "Standard display".